Corcovado National Park Tourist Information

 In Corcovado it is possible to see tapirs.
 The tapir, or tapir in Costa Rica, is a distant cousin of the rhinoceros and a population of between 250 and 300 individuals is estimated in the Park.
 They are nocturnal animals and at dawn it is possible to find their tracks along the roads and beaches.
 Following them, with great stealth and respect, you may find some fleeing the heat of the day crouched under the undergrowth.
 Although they are herbivores, they can be up to a meter tall and weigh about 300 kilos.
 It is the largest mammal in Central America, so you have to be careful and keep your distance.

-Tapir at Corcovado National Park
+Tapir at corcovado National Park

 Tapir at the Corcovado National Park